AltahhanAi/Data_Science/docs/content/unit1/01_02_the_data_its_quality_and_its_structure.md

 ###JSON files

 An example of semi-structured data is a JavaScript Object Notation (JSON) files, which is an alternative to XML.
-It is minimal and readable format for slightly structuring the data.
+It is a minimal and readable format for slightly structuring the data.
 The main addition is that there is a pre-defined minimal set of types that we can utilise to add a bit of structure to our data.
 In a sense XML is a more general but looser way of defining data.

 ###CSV files

 A less structured alternative to JSON is a comma-separated value (CSV) file.
 CSV files are comma delimited text files – a text file that has commas added between its entries to separate them.
 There are some tools that allows data fields to be added to a CSV file but in its original form there are no field types.
 These are intended to provide the least imposed structure but are intended to be dealt with like a text file; there is some structure giving the field names that are being dealt with without specifying the types of the fields.
-The type needs to be defined, at least whether it is numerical or non-numerical fields, when the data is processed.
+The type needs to be defined, at least whether they are numerical or non-numerical fields, when the data is processed.

 To summarise, a database: